i-core/oauth2w/README.md

 3. The middleware requests user roles using the interface `oauth2w.RoleFinder`.
 4. The middleware validates that the user has the required roles, and according to it, allows or not the HTTP request.

-**Notes**.
+**Note 1**.
 Getting user roles is out of scope the library.
 You must provide an implementation of `oauth2w.RoleFinder` that receives user claims and returns the user's roles.

+**Note 2**.
+The middleware add the default role "\_default" to each authenticated user.
+You can use it in order to transparently add an access to endpoints that each authenticated user must have an access for.

 ## Usage